There are all sorts of devices, from television remote controls to hearing aids, that make a television as user-friendly as possible.

 Television remote controls with larger buttons

-One problem with modern televisions for people with less flexible fingers is that while the remote control handsets seem to be getting bigger, the buttons on them are only getting smaller (and more numerous).
-Fortunately, a number of companies now offer remote controls with extra-large buttons, sometimes referred to as ‘jumbo’ or ‘giant’ buttons.
+One problem with modern televisions for people with less flexible fingers is that while the remote control handsets seem to be getting bigger, the buttons on them are getting smaller (and more numerous).
+Fortunately, several companies now offer remote controls with extra-large buttons, sometimes referred to as ‘jumbo’ or ‘giant’ buttons.

 TV licence concession